BC Indigenous Disability Awareness Month

-British Columbians are invited to celebrate the contributions of Indigenous people with disabilities as government has proclaimed November Indigenous Disability Awareness Month.
+British Columbians are invited to celebrate the contributions of Indigenous people with disabilities as the government has proclaimed November Indigenous Disability Awareness Month.

 Acting on a recommendation from the British Columbia Aboriginal Network on Disability Society (BCANDS), B.C. became the first province in Canada to dedicate November to Indigenous people with disabilities in 2015, along with the Métis Nation British Columbia and BC First Nations Summit.
-The Assembly of First Nations, the Council of Yukon First Nations and the Province of Saskatchewan all recognized and proclaimed the month in 2016.
+The Assembly of First Nations, the Council of Yukon First Nations, and the Province of Saskatchewan all recognized and proclaimed the month in 2016.

 "Indigenous Disability Awareness Month is an opportunity to recognize the challenges that face Indigenous people in B.C. who live with disabilities," said Shane Simpson, Minister of Social Development and Poverty Reduction.
 "When we eliminate the barriers, we can create opportunities for greater inclusion and build communities where everyone is welcome."

-"Raising awareness of the many challenges faced by Indigenous people with disabilities is an important step towards changing attitudes, opening doors and creating a more inclusive society," said Neil Belanger, executive director of BCANDS.
+"Raising awareness of the many challenges faced by Indigenous people with disabilities is an important step towards changing attitudes, opening doors, and creating a more inclusive society," said Neil Belanger, executive director of BCANDS.